ra559/cis106/_labs/lab7.md

+---
+layout: post
+title: Lab 7 Handling text files
+---

 # {{page.title}}

 ## Video
 * [here](https://youtu.be/rpu30qMEZhQ)
+* This video is from last semester

 ## Notes:
 * Make sure to download the text files.
 See [Slide numbers: 3 and 4](https://rapurl.live/he6) from the presentation.
 * There is no challenge question for this lab.
 All we are going to do is practice so try to understand the commands before you run them.
 Part 2 will use this command differently so you need to understand the basic function of the command well